 CAA section 111(b)(1)(A) states that “[The Administrator] shall include a category of sources in such list if in his judgment it causes, or contributes significantly to, air pollution which may reasonably be anticipated to endanger public health or welfare.”

-In the 2015 Electric Generating Unit (EGU) GHG NSPS CAA section 111(b) rule (2015 EGU Rule), the EPA promulgated standards for GHG (measured by carbon dioxide (CO2) emissions) from fossil fuel-fired steam generating EGUs and combustion turbines, a pollutant that the Administrator had not considered when he listed the categories of those sources - fossil fuel-fired steam generators and stationary gas turbines.
+In the 2015 Rule,, the EPA promulgated standards for GHG (measured CO2 emissions) from fossil fuel-fired steam generating EGUs and combustion turbines, a pollutant that the Administrator had not considered when he listed the categories of those sources - fossil fuel-fired steam generators and stationary gas turbines.
 See 80 FR 64510.
-Similarly, in 2016, the EPA promulgated a NSPS for GHG (measured by methane emissions) from oil and gas sources, a pollutant that the Administrator had not considered when he listed the category for those sources - the Crude Oil and Natural Gas Production source category.
+Similarly, in 2016, the EPA promulgated anan NSPS for GHG (measured by CH4CH4 emissions) from oil and gas sources, a pollutant that the Administrator had not considered when he listed the category for those sources - the Crude Oil and Natural Gas Production source category.
 See 81 FR 35824 (June 3, 2016) (2016 Oil & Gas Rule).

-In each rule, the EPA interpreted CAA section 111(b) to require that a SCF and endangerment finding be made only with respect to the source category, at the time the EPA lists the category, and to authorize the EPA to promulgate NSPS for GHG, as long as the EPA provides a rational basis for doing so.
+In each rule, the EPA interpreted CAA section 111(b) to require that anan SCF and endangerment finding be made only with respect to the source category, at the time the EPA lists the category, and to authorize the EPA to promulgate NSPS for GHG, as long as the EPA provides a rational basis for doing so.
 However, in each rule, the EPA acknowledged that some stakeholders had argued that the EPA first needed to make a pollutant-specific SCF, that is, a finding that GHG from the source category contributes significantly to dangerous air pollution.
 In each rule, the EPA stated that it disagreed with those stakeholders, but nevertheless, in the alternative, did make a pollutant-specific SCF for GHG, supported by the same reasons that the EPA had used to determine that it had a rational basis to regulate GHG.
-See 80 FR 64529-31 (2015 EGU Rule); 81 FR 35840 through 43 (2016 Oil & Gas Rule).
+See 80 FR 64529 through 31 (2015 EGU Rule); 81 FR 35840 through 43 (2016 Oil & Gas Rule).

-In the 2018 Proposal, in which the EPA proposed to revise the 2015 Rule, the EPA solicited comment on whether to adopt the interpretation that it was required to make a SCF for GHG from the EGU source category before it could promulgate a NSPS for CO2.
-Some commenters stated that the EPA must make pollutant-specific findings of endangerment and significant contribution in order to establish a NSPS for that pollutant.
+In the 2018 Proposal, in which the EPA proposed to revise the 2015 Rule, the EPA solicited comment on whether to adopt the interpretation that it was required to make anan SCF for GHG from the EGU source category before it could promulgate anan NSPS for CO2.
+Some commenters stated that the EPA must make pollutant-specific findings of endangerment and significant contribution in order to establish anan NSPS for that pollutant.
 These commenters explained that in their view, CAA section 111(b)(1)(A) requires the EPA to make two specific findings: (1) the specific “air pollution” to be regulated is “reasonably … anticipated to endanger public health or welfare;” and (2) the specific source category “causes or contributes significantly to” that air pollution.
 Commenters asserted that CAA section 111(b)(1)(A) is not ambiguous in this respect, and, therefore, the Agency’s interpretation in the 2015 Rule directly contradicts the plain language of that section.